List of festivals in Nigeria: Tiger Street Food Festival

 The Tiger Street Food Festival was developed out of the need to support the love of food, music, art and entrepreneurs in the street food business whilst celebrating the various flavours of the Tiger style through specially curated street food experiences over cold bottles of Tiger beer.

-During the festival there is abundance of food provided by different food vendors.
-Also Top Nigerian artistes are invited to the festival to add entertainment to the atmosphere that is already filled with lots of street food and refreshments.
+During the festival, food is abundant from various vendors.
+Also top Nigerian artists are invited to the festival to add entertainment to the atmosphere that is already filled with lots of street food and refreshments.
 And the art displays during the festivals are usually street art such as graffiti art.

 Annang Festival of Arts and Culture

-The Annage Festival of Art and Culture began in 2016, usually celebrated by the Ikot Ekpene people of Akwa Ibom, a region located in South Southern Nigeria.
+The Annage Festival of Art and Culture began in 2016, usually celebrated by the Ikot Ekpene people of Akwa Ibom State.
 They first edition was sponsored by Annang Heritage Preservation Inc. (AHPI).
 It is usually celebrated in the entire 8 local government area that make up Annang clan.

-The festival was initiated in 2016, in order to preserve the Anaañ history, language and culture.
-The festival aims at preventing the Annang tradition and its cultural heritage from undergoing extinction.
-It showcase and promote the rich natural endowments of Annang land in Akwa Ibom State.
+The festival was initiated in 2016 to preserve the Anaañ history, language, and culture.
+The festival aims to preserve the Annang tradition and cultural heritage from extinction.
+It showcases and promotes the rich natural endowments of Annang land in Akwa Ibom State.
 The 2019 edition of the Annang Festival of Arts and Culture was tagged: "Harnessing Annang Cultural Assets for Economic Gain".

 Imo Awka Festival

-The Imo Awka Festival is a festival celebrated annually by the people of Awka kingdom in the month of May in order to venerate their gods.
-They celebrate the festival in appreciation of the Imoka god, for her favours and to request for much better years ahead.
-Imo-Oka shrine is symbolic and it is denoted by the special white-bellied monkey, widely respected and revered as the messengers of the shrine.
+The Imo Awka Festival is an annual cultural event celebrated in May in Awka, Anambra State.
+It is presented as a form of veneration of the Imoka deity, a religious construct through which the community expresses gratitude and petitions for favorable future conditions.
+The Imo-Oka shrine is regarded within local belief systems as symbolically significant, and white-bellied monkeys are traditionally treated as sacred animals associated with the shrine.

-The Imo Awka festival is an ancient cultural event that came from the worship of the greatest male god revered in Awka, known to be Imoka deity.
-The Imo Awka festival is a two weeks events that commence with the females paying homage to Imoka, dancing the Opu Eke dance.
+The festival is described as an ancient practice rooted in the worship of the Imoka deity, traditionally understood as a major male god within Awka folklore.
+The Imo Awka Festival spans approximately two weeks and begins with ritualized participation by women who perform homage to Imoka through the Opu Eke dance.